raganwald/raganwald.github.com/_posts/2017-04-15-associativity.md

   //=> 10
 ```

-Unfortunately, our function won't work for operations that take arrays as operands, so here's a hacked up version using a `Tuple` subclass of `Array`, with an example of its use:
+Unfortunately, our function won't work for operations that take arrays as operands, so here's a hacked up version using a `Tuple` subclass of `Array`, with an example of its use:[^obj]

+[^obj]: We could, of course, simply use an object with `left` and `right` properties.
+We'll leave that as "an exercise for the reader."

 ```javascript
 function Tuple (left, right) {